sribanavasi/Android_Learning/README.md

 Activity and its lifecycle
-services and intentservices
-Briadcast receiver and jobscheduler
+services and intentservices and services lifecycle Briadcast receiver and jobscheduler
 Content providers
 Android Architure
-Intnent and intent filter
+Intnent and intent filter and Intent and pending inetnet and sticky intent Manifest.xml
-Manifest.xml
+Security and permitions
 Garbage collection
-launch mode
+launch mode and stack
 fragment lifecycle
-services lifecycle
-Intent and pending inetnet and sticky intent
 Bundle
 work manager
 Data storage in android